-The Measurement of Self-Efficacy in Pregnant Women: Validation of the Self-Efficacy Scale
+Measuring Exercise Self-Efficacy in Pregnant Women: Psychometric Properties of the Pregnancy-Exercise Self-Efficacy Scale (P-ESES)

 Journal of Nursing Measurement